 Even if everyday life is stressful, make time for each other.
 Set aside a day or evening each week that is just for the two of you.
 Grandma and Grandpa or your best friends can watch the kids while you do something fun together.

 When did you last write to your partner?
 Exchange small messages even during the day when you are at work.
-This creates a new sense of connection.
+This creates a new Feeling of connectedness.

 If the desire for physical closeness has been lost, start with small touches.
 Take each other in your arms again or go for a walk hand in hand.
 Mutual touching creates a feeling of togetherness.
 Gradually, sexual desire will return.